 Interactive tools and timelines are available at the CFIA website to assist businesses in determining if, and when SFCR will apply to their commodities.
 Guidance Finder is also available as an advanced search tool to enable importers and exporters to search for applicable requirements by specifying activity type, food commodity, method of production and document type.

 It is highly recommended that businesses who require or will require SFC licenses, create an account and sign up for My CFIA to begin their application process.
 The My CFIA service will provide access to all CFIA on-line services including the application for permissions (licenses, permits, registrations, authorizations, export certificates) required under the new SFCR.
 The CFIA will not accept any applications sent by fax or email.

 Valid SFC licenses may assist food businesses to access U.S. markets because these licenses can be used by U.S. importers to validate that their food suppliers meet the required preventative safety standards under the Food Suppliers Verification Program (FSVP), as mandated by the US Food and Drug Administration (FDA).

 Non-Resident Importer (NRI) Food Businesses

-SFCR for food importations apply to both resident importer and non-resident importer (NRI) businesses, however, SFCR licenses will only be issued to NRIs if they meet the following conditions;
+SFCR for food importations apply to both resident importer and non-resident importer (NRI) businesses, however, SFC licenses will only be issued to NRIs if they meet the following conditions: